ultralytics/ultralytics/docs/en/guides/segmented-object-isolation.md

             ??? question "How does this work?"

-                - Using the Numpy `dstack()` function (array stacking along depth-axis) in conjunction with the binary mask generated, will create an image with four channels.
+                - Using the NumPy `dstack()` function (array stacking along depth-axis) in conjunction with the binary mask generated, will create an image with four channels.
 This allows for all pixels outside of the object contour to be transparent when saving as a `PNG` file.

             ### Isolate with Transparent Pixels: Sub-options